 The first decision the player has to make is on how the game will function, choosing between ‘Guided Mode’ and ‘Exploration Mode’.
-Guided Mode is described as your more traditional Assassin’s Creed and general RPG set up, with regular and direct routes to missions and objectives showing up on the map regularly, telling the player where to go and when.
+Guided Mode is described as your more traditional Assassin’s Creed and general RPG set up, with direct routes to missions and objectives showing up on the map regularly, telling the player where to go, and when.

-Exploration Mode is pitched as ‘how the games is meant to be played’.
-Here the player isn’t told exactly where to go, and instead is given a general area, something like ‘to the south of the shipwreck’…’, having to find the place or person they are looking for themselves.
+Exploration Mode is then pitched as ‘how the games are meant to be played’.
+Here the player isn’t told exactly where to go but is instead given a general area, something like ‘to the south of the shipwreck’…’, which then leads to the player having to find the place or person they are looking for themselves.

-The player can ask questions when getting the mission to find out more information, (with dialogue options also being a new addition to the franchise), and definitely adds a more realistic, and immersive element to the Assassin’s Creed formula.
+The player can ask questions when getting the mission to find out more information, (with dialogue options also being a new addition to the franchise), all of which totals to a more realistic, and immersive take on the Assassin’s Creed formula.

 The next decision to make is which character the player will control.
-During the opening modern day scene with Layla Hassan (a former Abstergo employee who was introduced in Assassin’s Creed: Origins) finds an ancient Spear.
-Layla identifies that there are two DNA strands linked with the artefact, and that the player will have to choose who to become; Alexios or Kassandra.
+During the opening modern day scene with Layla Hassan, a former Abstergo employee who was introduced in Assassin’s Creed: Origins, the modern day characters find an ancient Spear.
+Layla identifies that there are two DNA strands linked with the artefact and that the player will have to choose who to become; Alexios or Kassandra.

-Odyssey however, takes another wholly new approach by having, for the first time in the franchise, two completely separate storylines, one with Alexios and the other with Kassandra as the main protagonist.
+Odyssey, however, takes that one step further by having, for the first time in the franchise, two completely separate (although relatively similar) storylines, one with Alexios, and the other with Kassandra, as the main protagonist.

-Story-wise Odyssey follow whichever character is chosen as they start out as mercenaries, and go on to leave their home in an attempt to discover more about who they are, the legacy of their family, thwart a plot by a sinister and mysterious cult, and play a crucial role in the war between Sparta and Athens.
+Story-wise Odyssey follows whichever character is chosen as they start out as a mercenary, and go on to leave their home in an attempt to discover more about who they are, the legacy of their family, thwart a plot by a sinister and mysterious cult, and play a crucial role in the war between Sparta and Athens.

 The overall story in Odyssey is great, and one of the strongest the series has put out in a long time, the differences and dialogue options provide for a varied experience, and, in another series first, there are even multiple endings.